Yarmoski/Dungeons-and-Lizards/README.md

 # Dungeons-and-Lizards
-Python Text Role Playing Game on the command line.
+Text-based Role Playing Game on the command line built using Python.